-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-E*TRADE charges $6.95 per stock trade which is $6.95 more than Interactive Brokers which charges clients $0.00 (the broker charges a per share rate instead) per trade.
-For options trading, E*TRADE has a base fee of $6.95, and Interactive Brokers a base fee of $0.00.
-Each contract then costs $0.75 at E*TRADE and $0.70 at Interactive Brokers for a difference in price of $0.05 per contract.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+E*TRADE charges $6.95 per stock trade which is $6.95 more than Interactive Brokers which charges customers $0 (the broker charges a per share rate instead) per trade.
+Looking at trading options, Interactive Brokers's base fee is $0 while E*TRADE's is $6.95.
+Interactive Brokers's per contract rate of $0.70 is less than E*TRADE which charges $0.75.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Interactive Brokers has virtual trading, E*TRADE doesn't.
-For mobile trading, E*TRADE and Interactive Brokers both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts and Debit Cards at E*TRADE while clients at Interactive Brokers can have none of these.
-On the whole, when it comes to tools, research, and trading on the go, Interactive Brokers posted awards for Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2014, while E*TRADE found itself with Best in Class - Research and Best in Class - Mobile Trading.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Interactive Brokers makes virtual trading available to clients, while E*TRADE does not.
+Taking a look at mobile trading, Both E*TRADE and Interactive Brokers offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Clients can have Checking Accounts and Debit Cards at Interactive Brokers while customers at E*TRADE can have Checking Accounts, Savings Accounts and Debit Cards.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading, while E*TRADE came up with Best in Class - Research and Best in Class - Mobile Trading.

 Overall, both E*TRADE and Interactive Brokers share a rating of 4 stars.